 Registrar of Companies (RoC) documents show the deal was concluded a few months ago.

-Operated by Rolling Circle Pvt.
+Operated by Mintifi Pvt.
 Ltd, Mintifi was founded by Anup Agarwal, who previously worked at financial services firm Jefferies India.

 Started last year, Mintifi provides loans and other lending facilities to small and medium businesses (SMBs) through its online platform.
 It uses a data-driven process to assess a customer's creditworthiness.

 Mintifi typically offers working capital loans in the range of Rs 1 lakh to Rs 25 lakh apart from bill discounting and expansion capital loans.

 It joins a growing number of digital lending startups to raise funding.

 The first fortnight of this month alone have witnessed a number of deals in the space.

 On Thursday, LetsMD, a fintech startup in the healthcare space, said it had raised $1 million (Rs 6.5 crore) in a pre-Series A round of funding led by SRI Capital.